-As his Karate sensei states, Dwight is “one of the most tenacious and determined men.”
+As his Karate sensei states, Dwight is “one of the most tenacious and determined men I’ve ever met.”

 In order to develop the mature perspective that ultimately leads to your success, you must learn to do the same.

-You’d probably have a hard time trying to adopt a daily regimen of Karate, boxing, kick-boxing, Krav Maga, and two hour-long meditation sessions, all at once.
+You’d probably have a hard time trying to adopt a regimen of Karate, boxing, kick-boxing, Krav Maga, and multiple hour-long meditation sessions, all at once.